U.S. jury clears ex-Swiss banker of aiding tax dodgers

 An indictment accused them of conspiring with U.S. taxpayers to help them hide their Swiss accounts from the Internal Revenue Service.

-Buck agreed to be extradited from Switzerland in November 2016 to face trial in the United States.
+Buck agreed to come to the United States voluntarily from Switzerland in November 2016 to face trial.

 Bank Frey & Co announced in October 2013 it would close due to the U.S. investigation, which followed probes of other Swiss banks.